fjstinar/general_notes/RESULTS_UNDERGRAD.md

 Are generalizable unfairness mitigation strategies applicable in reducing gender bias in grade prediction?

 Is there a significant difference in model statistics when unfairness mitigation is applied?

+significances of each column before and after the unfairness mitigation was applied?